At the end of the course, students are expected to be able:

 - to apply the content learnt and carry out an accomplished analysis of different textual and visual materials with regard to utterances and content, narrative styles, emotional dimensions and reference values.

 - to autonomously, reflexively and rigorously interpret, evaluate and criticise different forms of social communication.

-- to know how to communicate and compare ideas and opinions in a public debate, recognizing the complexity and legitimacy of different points of view, without renouncing one's own.
+- to know how to communicate and compare social values and demands in the public space, recognising the complexity of different audiences and different modes, styles and tools of communication.